lakam99/redweb/README.md

 # RedWeb

-RedWeb is a simple and flexible Node.js framework built on top of Express.js.
+RedWeb is a simple and flexible Node.js framework built on top of Express.js and WebSocket.
 It allows you to quickly set up a web server with customizable options, including serving static files, defining custom API endpoints, and integrating WebSocket communication.

 ## Installation